Recruitment budget: 7 ways to save money in 2024

 5. Introduce a referral scheme

 Your existing workforce is a great source of new talent.
-Existing employees are more likely to refer candidates that are capable of the job and would fit in with company culture.
+Existing employees are more likely to refer candidates who are capable of the job and would fit in with company culture.

 Setting up a referral scheme is a great way to save money in your recruitment budget.
 While you will have to set some money aside for employee incentives, you will save more on agency fees and job board postings.
 Using a tool like Reallinks will gamify the process to boost its effectiveness.